 My day job is as a freelance producer-director in factual TV.
 I shoot, produce and direct factual programmes for national and international broadcasters including the BBC and Discovery.
 Sometimes the work takes me to weird and wonderful places – and not all of them in the UK!
 When I get the chance, I’ll take a few photos and blog about what I’ve been up to.
 You can find out more about that at What It’s Like To Be A Travel Show Producer.

 But my real passion (shhh, don’t tell my boss!) is travel and wildlife photography.
 I’ve been snapping away since I was pretty small, and I can spend days taking and editing photos.
 I’ll pay thousands and travel to the other side of the world just to take pictures of somewhere amazing.
 And then I want to share the best ones with people.
 So mostly I’ll be blogging about that.
 And anything else travel, photography, or TV-related that springs to mind.

 I have a certificate with distinction in Professional Photography from London College of Communication.
 My work has been published by National Geographic and Lonely Planet, on the covers of two books, in a leading photography textbook, in the Radio Times, and on the Guardian, Times, and BBC websites to name but a few.
-In 2015 and 2017 I was shortlisted for the Wildlife Photographer of the Year Awards.
+I have been shortlisted three times for the Wildlife Photographer of the Year Awards.
 I won Best Photography at the UK Blog Awards 2018.

 Lonely Planet have liked my blog so much I’ve been picked three times in a row as one of their top bloggers of the month.
 Hope you like it too!
 Please feel free to comment if you do.
 Or don’t.
 But mostly if you do.